endofzero/Minecraft-Sheller/README.md

     SCREEN_NAME="minecraft"
 This is the name of the screen the server will be run on

+    MEMMAX=1024
+This is the maximum size of RAM you want to allow the server to use, if you are not sure, keep this and MEMALOC identical.

     MEMALOC=1024
 This is the size of RAM you want to allocate to the server

     DISPLAY_ON_LAUNCH=1
 Do you want the screen to be displayed each time the server starts?
 1 if yes, 0 if no.

+    MC_PATH=/home/minecraft
+This is the path to your minecraft folder

+**Modifications**

+    SERVERMOD=0
+If you are running hey0's servermod, this needs to be set to 1 _(better logging and automatic updating of the mod)_

+    RUNECRAFT=0
+If you want your script to update runecraft automatically too, set this to 1

+**Backups**

     BKUP_PATH=$MC_PATH/backup
 This is the path to the backup folder.
 Map backups and old log entries will go there.